InfinityTools/WeiduModPackager/README.md

     # The "with" directive allows you to customize mod package generation.
     with:
       # "type" determines the resulting archive format.
-      # Supported keywords: iemod, windows, linux, macos
+      # Supported keywords: iemod, windows, linux, macos, multi
       # "iemod" creates a .iemod package for Project Infinity.
       # "windows", "linux" and "macos" create a zip file which includes a compatible setup binary.
       # "macos" also contains a .command script file.
       # Platform-specific package names will be prefixed by "win-", "lin-" and "mac-" respectively.
+      # "multi" creates a zip file that includes includes setup binaries and scripts for all
+      # supported platforms (Windows, Linux, macOS).
+      # Notes about multi-platform archives:
+      # 1) Size of the mod package will increase by about 12 MB compared to "iemod".
+      # 2) Interactive mod installation will be invoked by a script instead of a setup binary:
+      #    "setup-*.command" for macOS, "setup-*.sh" for Linux, and "setup-*.bat" for Windows.
+      # 3) Platform-specific WeiDU binaries can be found in the
+      #    "weidu_external/tools/weidu/{platform}/{architecture}" folder structure.
+      #    Not all platforms have binaries for multiple architectures.
+      # 4) Specifying "x86-legacy" architecture instructs the Windows setup script to use the
+      #    "x86-legacy" WeiDU binary.
+Otherwise a compatible architecture is determined automatically
+      #    by the script.
       # "iemod" is used if this parameter is omitted.
       type: windows

       # "architecture" defines the architecture of the included setup binary.
       # This is currently only relevant if "type" is "windows".
       # Supported keywords: amd64, x86, x86-legacy
-      # Specify "x86-legacy" to include a setup binary that is still compatible with older Windows versions
+      # Specify "x86-legacy" to include a setup binary that is still compatible with older Windows
-      # and does not mangle non-ASCII characters in filenames.
-(Useful for mods such as Infinity Animations.)
+      # versions and does not mangle non-ASCII characters in filenames.
+This can be useful for
+      # specific mods, such as Generalized Biffing in combination with Infinity Animations.
       # "amd64" is used if this parameter is omitted.
       architecture: amd64